This Day In Literary History

 Jess loves the art gallery, and immediately chastises himself for not inviting Leslie along.
 It's just not the same without her.
 He promises himself that he will invite her next time.
 Sadly, there won't be a next time.
 When Jess returns home, he finds his family worried, his mother in tears.

 His older sister Brenda breaks the news: Leslie is dead.
 His father explains that she had been swinging on the rope to Terabithia when it broke.
 She fell, struck her head, and drowned in the creek.
 The family thought that Jess had been killed, too.

 Disbelieving them at first, the terrible realization hits Jess like a punch in the stomach and he takes off running - as if by running, he could keep Leslie alive.
 His father brings him home.
 Jess experiences all the stages of the bereaved: denial, anger, fear, guilt, and sorrow.

-He and his parents go to the Burkes' house to pay respects.
+He and his parents go to a gathering at the Burkes' house to pay respects.
 The experience is unreal to him.
 Afterward, Jess struggles to deal with his grief.
 The only way he can cope with his loss is to use all the inner strength that Leslie had given him.

 He decides to repay her for her kindness by passing it along.
 He builds a bridge to Terabithia and brings his neglected little sister May Belle into the magical kingdom, making her the new queen.

 Katherine Paterson's powerful, emotional story won the Newbery Award the year it was published.
 Over 30 years later, it continues to touch the hearts and minds of new generations of readers.

 Surprisingly, Bridge To Terabithia holds the distinction of being the most banned and challenged children's book of all time, as it often appears on teachers' assigned reading lists for classroom study.